Heredis Overview: Family Tree Software with a Wide Variety of Charts

 It was almost 24 hours later when I received a response, and unfortunately didn’t really answer my question.
 I would have preferred a more specific answer instead of a response that was overly vague.

-It’s disappointing that there is no live chat support available since it was a while until I received a response for my query.
+It’s disappointing that there is no live chat support available since it was a while until I received a response to my query.
 This could really slow you down if you were experiencing technical issues, particularly as you may have to search through forums for a solution to your problem.
 However, it is worth noting that the forums are a good source of information, with the Heredis user community being very helpful and supportive.

 Not a Family Tree Program for Beginners